microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Data Preparation

-## Lab scenario
+## ✏️ Lab scenario

-For this portion of the lab, we have an existing dataflow which will be used as our starting point to skip over the more basic concepts like **Get data** > from > **CSV** and start getting into more advanced transformation patterns.
-To begin, we have new information that is being shared with us daily and stored in an accessible (**Web page**) folder, the total number of files that will be added to this location will continue to grow over time, which we will need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.

-Fortunately for us, the files maintain a consistent column naming, data type and file naming structure (**FactOnlineSales_#.csv**) to make collecting and combining new data easier.
-To promote reusability of our solution for other business groups, we'll also leverage Power Query Online to help us create new Dataflow tables.
+For this portion of the lab, we've been tasked with collecting and combining new daily files that are being shared with us in a publicly accessible **Web page** folder.
+The total number of files that will be added to this location will continue to grow over time, which we will need to account for when developing our [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
+Ultimately, to promote the reusability of our work for other users, we'll leverage Power Query Online to help us create new dataflow tables.

 ## About dataflows